Can your business ever be truly socially responsible when its main goal is to make money? We look at this hot trend in employee engagement.

-A good corporate social responsibility programme can not only attract and engage people, but it can even lead to better talent retention.
+A good corporate social responsibility programme can not only attract and engage people with varied personalities, but it can even lead to better talent retention and the ongoing nurture of a successful company culture.
 It’s another sign that companies are going to have to work even harder to keep Generation Y sweet.

 EXPERIENTIAL EMPLOYEE INCENTIVES